awsdocs/amazon-pinpoint-user-guide/doc-source/channels-sms-originating-identities.md

 A sender ID is an alphabetic name that identifies the sender of an SMS message\.
 When you send an SMS message using a sender ID, and the recipient is in an area where sender ID authentication is supported, your sender ID appears on the recipient’s device instead of a phone number\.
 A sender ID provides SMS recipients with more information about the sender than a phone number or short code provides\.

 Sender IDs are supported in several countries and regions around the world\.
 In some places, if you're a business that sends SMS messages to individual customers, you must use a sender ID that's pre\-registered with a regulatory agency or industry group\.
-For a complete list of countries and regions that support or require sender IDs, see [Supported Countries and Regions](channels-sms-countries.md)\.
+For a complete list of countries and regions that support or require sender IDs, see [Supported Countries and Regions \(SMS Channel\)](channels-sms-countries.md)\.

 **Advantages**